MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-overview.md

 ## Customize debug settings

-Teams Toolkit unchecks some prerequisites and allows you to customize the debug settings to create your tab or bot.
+Teams Toolkit allows you to customize the debug settings to create your tab or bot.

+> [!NOTE]
+> To get a full list of customizable options visit our [debug settings doc](https://github.com/kuojianlu/TeamsFx-local-debug-transparency-sample/wiki/Debug-Tasks)

 ### Customize Scenarios